-Chronic kidney disease (CKD) is a worsening loss of kidney function over several years.
+Chronic kidney disease (CKD) is on the rise.
+It is a worsening loss of kidney function over several years.
 It progresses slowly, but can eventually result in kidney failure.

 Chronic kidney disease increased by an astonishing 41% between 1990 and 2017.
 In 2017 alone, 700 million people worldwide had CKD, and 1.2 million people died from it.
 An additional 1.36 million people died of cardiovascular disease resulting from impaired kidney function in 2017.
 A 2018 NIH report stated that CKD affects10.5% of the world’s (adult) population.

 Since many cases of CKD are preventable and since medical breakthroughs occur all the time, it would be heartening to note improved statistics in the years since 2017, but sadly, that is not the case.
 A Lancet research study (sponsored by AstraZeneca) of data from 2.4 million patients with CKD found that between 2018-2021 more than 850 million people suffered from the disease.
 This is 10.8% of the world’s population.